-How to Make Scale Engine Cowls the Easy Way - Model Airplane News
+RC Airplanes - Make Engine Cowls - Easy Beginner tips for - Model Airplane News

 16. Here the foam block has been smoothed to shape and it blends nicely into the balsa sides and the front of the fuselage.
 I used a lot of blue tape to protect the fuselage from the sanding bar.

 17. Here the plywood spinner ring and foam fairing block behind the ring have been glued in place and shaped to blend together.
 Use a very small amount of glue to hold the foam block in place.
-Notice that the balsa face piece has been shaped and sanded to blend back into the foam.
+Notice that the balsa face piece has also been shaped and sanded to blend into the foam.

 18. To add strength to the underside of the cowl, glue a balsa spinner ring fairing to the bottom of cowl and sand it to shape to blend into the spinner.

-19. Here the cowl has been removed from fuselage so I could fix any dents and seams with filler.
-Use a lightweight filler and allow to dry before sanding with 22o grit sandpaper.
+19. Here the cowl has been removed from fuselage to make it easier to fix and address any dents and seams with filler.
+Use a lightweight filler and allow to dry before sanding with 220 grit sandpaper.
 Repeat the process until all defects are eliminated.

-20. After sanding all the filler smooth, apply the first layer of 2oz. fiberglass cloth and coat with a thinned mixture of Epoxy resin and Alcohol (60:40 mix) using Pacer Finishing Resin.
+20. After sanding all the filler smooth, apply the first layer of 2oz. fiberglass cloth and coat with a thinned mixture of Epoxy resin and Alcohol (60:40 mix) using Pacer/Zap Finishing Resin.

-21. After the resin cures, cut and trim thecloth to shape and sand the edges smooth.
+21. After the resin cures, cut and trim the cloth to shape and sand the edges smooth.
 Now apply 2oz. cloth to balsa sides and two layers over the top of the foam.
 Once everything has cured, sand smooth and apply another layer of Cloth and Resin (Use 1oz. this time.)

 22. Sand all the cloth smooth again and apply a final layer of finishing resin.
 Sand smooth with 320 grit sandpaper.

-23. After sanding the resin smooth with 320 grit sandpaper, apply glazing putty to fill any weave and pinholes.
+23. After sanding the resin smooth with 320 grit sandpaper, apply red automotive glazing putty to fill any exposed weave and pinholes.

 24. If your cowl has one, use balsa to make the basic scoop and then sand smooth and apply fiberglass cloth and resin to seal the grain.
 Cut the opening in the bottom of the cowl and glue the scoop in place.
 Fill the gaps and seams and sand smooth.

-25. Here the cowling has been sprayed with the first of several coats of sandable primer.
-The primer is available at most department stores and Automotive supply shops.
+25. Here the cowling has been sprayed with the first of several coats of sanding primer.
+The primer is available at most department stores and automotive supply shops.

 26. Sand each coat of primer smooth and then fill any defects and pinholes with red glazing putty.

 27. Here you see the glazing putty sanded smooth.
 You have to sand almost all of the putty off to properly prepare the cowling for paint.
+Repeat this process again until you have a smooth defect free surface.

 28. Using your favorite brand, apply a coat of white primer, sand smooth and apply several light mist coats of gloss white paint.
+Hang and allow to dry.

-29. Allow the white base coat to dry over night and the mask off and spray on your trim colors of paint.
-Lightly sand the paint with 400 grit sandpaper and then rub down with some 0000 steel wool.
-Wipe down with a tack-cloth and apply a couple of coats of your favorite gloss clear.
+29. Allow the white base coat to dry over night, mask off and spray on your trim colors.
+Lightly sand the paint with 400 grit sandpaper and then rub down with some extra fin steel wool.
+Wipe down with a tack-cloth, add any decals and then apply two or three coats of your favorite glossy clear so the painted cowling matches the shine of the film covering on the rest of the model.

-Attach the cowl to your firewall with suitable screws and brackets and your cowl is done.
-For an even nicer scale look apply paint and scale markings to your spinner and propeller blades.
-Add a few scale decals and you’re good to go.
+Attach the cowl to your firewall with suitable screws and brackets/blocks and you’re ready for the flying field.
+For an even nicer scale appearance, apply paint and scale markings to your spinner and propeller blades.

-I hope this “How To Article” will inspire you to try this technique for yourself.
-You can make complex shapes as well as round radial engine cowls with this easy step by step system.
-Experiment and above all, keep building!
-Have fun…
+I hope this will inspire you to try this building technique for yourself.
+Complex shapes as well as round radial engine cowls are easy with this easy step by step method.